dan-nagle/h2m/README.txt

 Unrecognized Types: When h2m does not recognize a type in a header, it will print a warning about the problem and surround the questionably translated text with unrecognized_type(...) in the output.

+Unions: There is no Fortran type interoperable with a union.
+A union will be translated into a TYPE definition in Fortran, but this translated TYPE is not interoperable.

 OPTIONS: